Stipa pulcherrima

 Stipa pulcherrima, golden feather grass is a bisexual flowering plant in the family Poaceae.

 Description

 It is 40–100 cm high, while its eciliate membrane is 5–7 mm long.
 Its leaf-blades are erect, conduplicated, and sometimes ascend.
 They are 20–40 cm long and are 1–1.5 mm wide with smooth surface which can also be scaberulous and glabrous.
 The panicles are smooth and contracted.
 Also, they are elliptic and 10–15 cm in length.
 They bear a few spikelets which are glabrous or ciliate and can range from 45–70 mm in length.
 Compressed spikelets have only 1 floret which doesn't have rhachilla extension.
 Its floret callus is elongated, bearded, pungent, straight, curved and is 3–4 mm in length.
 It glumes are similar to the fertile spikelet.
 The lower glume is 60–80 mm long and is lanceolate.
 The upper glume is also lanceolated and is 40–70 mm long.

+Distribution

+The species is distributed across southern, central, and eastern Europe, extending into the Caucasus and parts of western and central Asia.